1. Why has ADEPT entered into a partnership with Proving Services?

 5. What is the Future Highways Research Group?

 The Future Highways Research Group (FHRG) is a forum for local authority highways service leaders to share knowledge and experiences and develop innovations that could transform the highways sector through the application of academic research frameworks and methods.

 The FHRG offers opportunities to debate, design, develop and test innovative solutions to prevailing and emerging challenges in the highways sector.

 The main aim is to give ADEPT local authority members the chance to support strategic transformation, drive the implementation of sector-based innovation and deploy continuous value for money improvements.

 For further details please contact Andy Perrin, Director at Proving Services, at [email protected] or 07400 161111.

 The Future Highways Research Group membership has doubled in size in the last five years and there are now 38 members, both county and unitary councils.
 Members must be directors, service commissioners or heads of service, and their host authority must be a member of ADEPT.

 Working within a robust academic framework, the FHRG’s pioneering 20+local authority members have successfully hosted 19 research initiatives, conducted seven concepts trials and completed four sector surveys.

-Please review the flyer to find out more information on the research pedigree.
+Please see the prospectus for more information on the research pedigree.

 8. What is the VfM assessment?